binaarinen/pandoc/SA-TODO.md

 4) check if blurb is an element of `classes' instead of only that value
  - same for aside

-5) if divs dont have a special content, just return the content
+5) samuel -- if divs dont have a special content, just return the content

 6) Markdown.hs 648
  - make one line again